AckerlyXu/heima/articles/virtual-machines/linux/python-django-web-app.md

 The Ubuntu Linux VM already comes with Python 2.7 pre-installed, but it doesn't have Apache or django installed.
 Follow these steps to connect to your VM and install Apache and django.

 1. Launch a new **Terminal** window.
 2. Enter the following command to connect to the Azure VM.
-If you didn't create a FQDN, you can connect using the public IP address displayed in the virtual machine summary in the Azure Classic Management Portal.
+If you didn't create a FQDN, you can connect using the public IP address displayed in the virtual machine summary in the Azure  portal.

         $ ssh yourusername@yourVmUrl
 3. Enter the following commands to install django: